Tommy Paul (tennis): 2021: Top 50, first top 5 win, maiden ATP title

-2022: Two top-3 wins, Wimbledon fourth round, Two Masters quarterfinals & top 30
+2022: Two top 3 wins, Wimbledon fourth round, top 30

 Paul started his 2022 season at the Adelaide International 1.
 Seeded sixth, he reached the quarterfinals where he lost to top seed and eventual champion, Gaël Monfils.
 At the Adelaide International 2, he made it to the quarterfinals where he was defeated by fourth seed Marin Čilić.
 Ranked No. 41 at the Australian Open, he was eliminated in the second round by Miomir Kecmanović.

 Seeded fourth at the Delray Beach Open, Paul reached the semifinals where he fell to top seed Cam Norrie.
 At the Abierto Mexicano in Acapulco, he won his first-round match when his opponent, world No. 6 and fifth seed Matteo Berrettini, retired due to injury.
 He was beaten in the quarterfinals by fourth seed, former world No. 1, three-time champion, and eventual champion, Rafael Nadal.
 Representing the U.S. in the Davis Cup tie against Colombia, Paul played one match and won over Nicolás Mejía.
 In the end, the USA beat Colombia 4–0 to make up for Colombia beating them last year.
 At the Indian Wells Masters, he upset world No. 3, Alexander Zverev, in the second round for the biggest win of his career to reach the third round for a second time.
 He lost in the third round to 29th seed Alex de Minaur.
 The following week at the Miami Open, he defeated 23rd seed, Karen Khachanov, in the second round to reach the third round for the first time.
 He was ousted from the tournament in the third round by 11th seed Taylor Fritz.
-As a result, he reached the top 35 at world No. 34 on 4 April 2022.
+As a result, he reached the top 35 at world No. 34 on April 4, 2022.

 Paul started his clay-court season at the U.S. Men's Clay Court Championships in Houston.
 Seeded seventh, he lost in the second round to Nick Kyrgios.
 Seeded seventh at the Estoril Open, he was defeated in the first round by 2015 champion Richard Gasquet.
 In Madrid, he lost in the first round to 10th seed, Jannik Sinner, in a tight three-set match, despite having match points at 5–3 and 6–5 in the second set.
 At the Italian Open, he was beaten in the second round by Alex de Minaur.
 Seeded sixth at the Geneva Open, he lost in the first round to Tallon Griekspoor.
 Seeded 30th at the French Open, he was defeated in the first round by Cristian Garín.